 Cohen again declared: “This guy [Putin] gives more interviews, more speeches, it’s all available in English” and “no one paid any attention to what Putin said.”
 Absolutely correct.

-Cohen has recently argued that because the New World Order has economically, intellectually and politically crippled politicians in the West, Russia is looking for partners elsewhere, namely, partners in Asian countries like China and India.
-Geographically, says Cohen, Russia will continue to be part of the West.
+Cohen argued that because the New World Order has economically, intellectually and politically crippled politicians in the West, Russia had to look for partners elsewhere, namely, partners in Asian countries like China and India.
+Geographically, said Cohen, Russia will continue to be part of the West.

 But “In our times, as I also pointed out two years ago, a Russia departed, or driven, from the West would likely mean “a Russia—with its vast territories, immense natural resources, world-class sciences, formidable military and nuclear power, and UN Security Council veto—allied solidly with all the other emerging powers that are not part the US-NATO Western ‘world order’ and even opposed to it.
 And, of course, it would drive Russia increasingly afar from the West’s liberalizing influences, back toward its more authoritarian traditions.”